 How well do your employees understand their roles?
 Clearly outline their responsibilities and make them that they are part of something big.
 Millennials are an excellent example of a generation that wants to feel appreciated for the work they do.
 Continually acknowledge their efforts and complement them when they do something right.
 Make them know that it is okay to fail.
 Regularly celebrate achievements, and they will find no reason to leave.

 Every company has an annual cash flow prediction.
 Once you hit your target of the desired profit, it is only fair to celebrate the people who made it happen.
 Hold end of year parties as well as give your employees bonuses.
 Employee motivation is highly crucial towards the business’s performance.
 Demotivated employees will be less productive and you may end up losing your best worker.
 Reward them with vacations, a pay rise and so on for them to know that you value the work they do.
+Things such as a promotional gift basket could go a long mile in motivating your employees.

 - Training seminars